Q2 Electricity prices: Wholesale energy up 8% over 2018

 The Energy market has been buoyed by AGL’s decision to keep most of its Liddell coal plant open beyond 2022, leading to softer futures prices in New South Wales.

-Victoria – still reeling from the Hazelwood closure, on the other hand has been hit hard after a breakdown at the Yallourn power plant, leading to a sharp increase in futures prices.
+Victoria, still reeling from the Hazelwood closure, has been hard hit after a breakdown at the Yallourn power plant, leading to a sharp increase in futures prices.

 The coal-fired Liddell plant was due to be mothballed in 2022 and would have taken 1,680 megawatts out of the grid.
 AGL was planning to turn the plant site into a renewable energy hub, but it has agreed to keep it open for an extra year to ensure grid reliability.

-AGL in said that the half a century old Liddell power plant will be kept open till 2023 to meet energy demand over the summer months.
+AGL said the half-a-century-old Liddell power plant will be kept open until 2023 to meet energy demand over the summer months.
 The move will also likely lead to kinder wholesale futures prices in the region.

-The breakdown at the plant pushed futures prices North in Victoria.
-The Yallourn coal-fired power plant is due to start shutting down from 2029, progressively switching off its four units one by one until its full closure in 2032.
+The breakdown at the plant pushed futures prices north in Victoria.
+The Yallourn coal-fired power plant is due to start shutting down in 2029, progressively switching off its four units one by one until its full closure in 2032.

 Energy Australia has warned household electricity prices could be pushed to record highs if the shutdown is poorly planned, creating energy capacity shortfalls.